vtex/ux-writing/docs/text-patterns/errors.md

 #### Long

 > **Sorry, something went wrong on our side**
 > It seems that an internal error has occurred on our system.
+Please, try again, or refresh the page.
-> Please, try again, or refresh the page.
+> If the problem persists, access our Status Page or get in touch with our support.
 > ERROR 5XX

 #### Short